DerKoun/bsnes-hd/README.md

 It would be helpful to know how the framerates of different scale levels is on various devices, especially handhelds and consoles, Android and others.

-### Vulkan/OpenGL
+### OpenGL/Vulkan

-If someone could set me up a very basic libretro core, that can just display 3 textures, than can have their image data and 3D position changed each frame, I could try out some experiments to improve both performance and quality for most games.
+If anyone with OpenGL/Vulkan programming and/or shader knowledge would assit me, we could work on a fork that improves both quality and performance using the GPU.
+This is a long-term goal that I won't start on without help.

 ### Logo